oauth2-proxy/oauth2-proxy/README.md

 ## Releases

+This reporsitory add extra config setting for our usage.
+By able to pass access token to Upstream Authentication header under Bearer. example in config file: pass_access_token_to_bearer = true

+flag: --pass-access-token-to-bearer

+toml: pass_access_token_to_bearer

 ### Binaries
 We publish oauth2-proxy as compiled binaries on GitHub for all major architectures as well as more exotic ones like `ppc64le` as well as `s390x`.